ManageIQ/guides/logical_replication_migrations.md

 bin/rake db:migrate
 ```

-You'll notice it's waiting on the remote region 1 and will not complete:
+Notice that the global will not migrate the database as it is waiting on region 1 to migrate first:

 ```
  Waiting for remote region 1 to run migration 20200424183342